tengku-hanis/tengku-hanis/README.md

 - 👀 I’m interested in medical statistics and machine learning.
 - 🌱 I’m currently a PhD student at the Department of Community Medicine, Universiti Sains Malaysia.
 - 💞️ I’m mainly use R and still catching up on my Python skills.
-- 📫 You can reach me at [my twitter](https://twitter.com/tmhanis) or any social medias listed in [my website](https://tengkuhanis.netlify.app/).
+- 📫 You can reach me at [my twitter](https://twitter.com/tmhanis) or any social medias listed on [my website](https://tengkuhanis.netlify.app/).

 <!---
 tengku-hanis/tengku-hanis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.